jackMort/ChatGPT.nvim/README.md

 ## Installation

 - Make sure you have `curl` installed.
 - Get an API key from OpenAI, which you can [obtain here](https://beta.openai.com/account/api-keys).
+(NOTE: a ChatGPT Plus subscription doesn't currently include the required API credits.
+You'll have to buy API credits [separately](https://platform.openai.com/account/billing/overview).)

 The OpenAI API key can be provided in one of the following two ways: